top of page

 Introduction

-Indigenous cultural practice is active, it is experienced and lived dynamically (‘in the moment’) and is traditionally 'oral' (told in story-telling and song)
+Gondwana-australia indigenous cultural practice is active, it is experienced and lived dynamically (‘in the moment’) and is traditionally 'oral' (told in story-telling and song)

 Culture and language

-There is a richness of culture (the relationships of people with people and people with earth and cosmos) expressed through Indigenous languages that seems beyond the ability of (such as) English to comprehend; perhaps much translation really does 'lose the essence' and 'lacks the splendour of the experience'
+There is a richness of culture (the relationships of people with people and people with earth and cosmos) expressed through Indigenous languages that seems beyond the ability of (such as) English (language) to comprehend; perhaps much translation really does 'lose the essence' and 'lacks the splendour of the experience'

-The social and life aspects of our indigenous culture here are based on ‘spiritual’ views (of the world, people and cosmos) all totally interwoven .. a philosophy quite different to ‘western subjects and objects’ construct
+The social and life aspects of our indigenous culture here are based on ‘spiritual’ views (of the world, people and cosmos) all totally interwoven .. a philosophy quite different to ‘western subjects and objects’ constructs

 Aspects of social, ceremony and life are discussed in these audio recordings - they might help illustrate this ..